klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

 The LUMI User Support Team organises 2 system-specific trainings:

-1. There is a 1- or 2-day introductory course entirely given by members of the LUST.
+1. There is a 2-day introductory course entirely given by members of the LUST.
     The training does assume familiarity with HPC systems, e.g., obtained from the introductory courses taught by [VSC](https://www.vscentrum.be/vsctraining) and
     [CÉCI](https://www.ceci-hpc.be/training.html).